History of malaria: Avian, mouse and monkey models

 Until the 1950s, screening of anti-malarial drugs was carried out on avian malaria.
 Avian malaria species differ from those that infect humans.
 The discovery in 1948 of Plasmodium berghei in wild rodents in the Congo and later other rodent species that could infect laboratory rats transformed drug development.
 The short hepatic phase and life cycle of these parasites made them useful as animal models, a status they still retain.
 Plasmodium cynomolgi in rhesus monkeys (Macaca mulatta) was used in the 1960s to test drugs active against P. vivax.

 Growth of the liver stages in animal-free systems was achieved in the 1980s when pre-erythrocytic P. berghei stages were grown in wI38, a human embryonic lung cell line (cells cultured from one specimen).
 This was followed by their growth in the human hepatoma line HepG2.
 Both P. falciparum and P. vivax have been grown in human liver cells; partial development of P. ovale in human liver cells was achieved; and P. malariae was grown in chimpanzee and monkey liver cells.

 The first successful continuous malaria culture was established in 1976 by William Trager and James B. Jensen, which facilitated research into the molecular biology of the parasite and the development of new drugs.
 By using increasing volumes of culture medium, P.falciparum was grown to higher parasitemia levels (above 10%).

 Diagnostics

 The use of antigen-based malaria rapid diagnostic tests (RDTs) emerged in the 1980s.
 In the 21st century, Giemsa microscopy and RDTs became the two preferred diagnostic techniques.
 Malaria RDTs do not require special equipment and offer the potential to extend accurate malaria diagnosis to areas lacking microscopy services.

 A zoonotic malarial parasite

 Plasmodium knowlesi has been known since the 1930s in Asian macaque monkeys and as experimentally capable of infecting humans.
 In 1965, a natural human infection was reported in a U.S. soldier returning from the Pahang Jungle of the Malaysian peninsula.

+2026 Global Concern

+TheHill.com reported that there is a resurrgence in malaria infections throughout the world in 2026.
+The United States State Department is being advised to take precaution in regards to American soldiers stationed in tropical countries.